A Brief History

 Despite persistent Allied bombing of the Focke-Wulf production facilities, over 20,000 Fw 190s were built, and some still served after the war until 1949 with the Turkish Air Force.

 To this day, pilots and airplane enthusiasts still debate whether the Fw 190 really was better than the Messerschmitt Bf 109.
-Partisan proponents from the countries involved in World War II usually favor examples from their own country, but national leanings aside, the Fw 190 needs to at least be considered.
+Partisan proponents from the countries involved in World War II usually favor examples from their own country, but national leanings aside, the Fw 190 needs to at least be considered in any discussion of the best fighter aircraft of World War II.

 Your readership is much appreciated!